Weak and semi normalization in real algebraic geometry: Finite birational maps and continuous functions

-We will often consider in the paper intermediate algebraic sets between a given algebraic set and its normalization.
-Let us make clear what intermediate means.
-Let $A$, $A_1$ and $A_2$ be rings.
-We says that $A$ is an intermediate ring between $A_1$ and $A_2$ (in this order) if $A_1\subset A \subset A_2$.
+We will often consider intermediate algebraic sets between a given algebraic set and its normalization, in the sense of the next statement.
+Before recall that, given a ring extension $A_1\rightarrow A_2$ (an injective ring homomorphism), the ring $A$ is said to be an intermediate ring between $A_1$ and $A_2$ if one has a factorization $A_1\rightarrow A\rightarrow A_2$ where the morphisms are extension rings.